User-LLM: Efficient LLM Contextualization with User Embeddings: Experiments

 \subsection{Datasets and Tasks}

-We evaluated our approach on three widely recognized datasets.
-Table~\ref{tab:dataset_info} summarizes their statistics after processing.
+We evaluated our approach on three widely recognized datasets: MovieLens20M~\cite{Harper2015MovieLens}, Amazon Review~\cite{amazon_data_2016}, and Google Review~\cite{Li2022ACL,Yan2023SIGIR}.
 Notably, Amazon Review dataset is well known for its high sparsity and variability and contains a significantly smaller number of training and evaluation examples.